amo2019/surveying-app/README.md

 # react-surveying-app

-This is web app to collect feedback from end users
+This is web app to collect feedback from end users, this App was built about 2 years ago folowing the tutor, I have added and edited some other features.

 # Tools